yiisoft/yii2/docs/guide/start-hello.md

 Summary <span id="summary"></span>
 -------

-In this section, you have touched the controller and view parts of the MVC design pattern.
+In this section, you have touched the controller and view parts of the MVC architectural pattern.
 You created an action as part of a controller to handle a specific request.
 And you also created a view to compose the response's content.
 In this simple example, no model was involved as the only data used was the `message` parameter.